charlesmerritt/data-structures/README.md

 # data-structures
 I will use this repo to host abstract data types I have created for accessibility.
-These are for Python, but the structures themselves are universal.
+I will primarily be using Python and Java.

 I have plans of adding more data structures in the future, including but not limited to the deque, linked list, tree, binary tree, collections, and any other cool data structures I find out about that seem like they might be useful.